WICG/import-maps/README.md

 (This is example is one of several [in-the-wild examples](https://github.com/domenic/package-name-maps/issues/5#issuecomment-374175653) of multiple versions per application provided by @zkat.
 Thanks, @zkat!)

-With this mapping, inside any modules whose URLs start with `/node_modules/socksjs-client/`, the `import:querystringify` URL will refer to `/node_modules/socksjs-client/querystringify/index.js`.
-Whereas otherwise, the top-level mapping will ensure that `import:querystringify` refers to `/node_modules/querystringify/index.js`.
+With this mapping, inside any modules whose URLs start with `/node_modules/socksjs-client/`, the `"querystringify"` specifier will refer to `/node_modules/socksjs-client/querystringify/index.js`.
+Whereas otherwise, the top-level mapping will ensure that `"querystringify"` refers to `/node_modules/querystringify/index.js`.

-_Note: this sensitivity to the current script file in URL parsing is novel, and requires changes to the URL parser.
-See [the proto-spec](./spec.md#resolution) for details._

 #### Scope inheritance